Apurv-henkare/Workshop/README.md

 ## Agenda

-- Introduction to GameDevUtopia and IIT Delhi collaboration.
+- Introduction to GameDevUtopia and IIIT Nagpur collaboration.
 - Understanding the game development pipeline.
 - Basics of game design and gameplay mechanics.
 - Graphics and audio essentials for games.